 - - Open a detailed shape corner options view.
 The shape corner options view is used to select properties of the corner used at cusp nodes of the selected shapes.
 The details of the corner view are document on the Editing Corners section of this chapter.

-- - Unlink references or style shapes.
+- - Unlink reference or style shapes.
 When a reference or style shape is used, modifying the original object shape or shape style will automatically update all instances of that shape reference or style.
 If some instance should not be dynamically linked to the original style, use this button to detach the current shape from its origin.

 - - Reset the selected shape to its default properties.
 Some properties of geometric primitives (for example: pie angle of ellipses) can be reset to the default value, to restore the default appearance of the shape.
 The size and position of the shape cannot be restored.

 Clipping a Group of Objects